AndreyVorobyovski/Whitepaper/README_EN.md

 The Nousprotocol forms the trust level of the fund, an important factor affected by and associated with the fund's activities.
 This will allow investors to make more educated and informed decisions.

-Investors can buy and sell equity assets of the fund.
+Investors can buy and sell equity shares of the fund.
 Nous tokens are used for the acquisition of equity assets of the fund.
-Profit investors sell their equity assets back to the fund and get nous tokens in return for their equity assets.
+Investors can sell their equity shares back to the fund and get nous tokens in return.
 The close-end funds use a different approach, see paragraph 6.

 Security of the assets.
 All assets purchased from funds established by the Nousprotocol are stored in a “cold” wallet.
 Only investors with a private key have access to his/her wallet.
 Same wallet can be used to store all the assets of the investor.
 ICO participation.
-An investor can acquire the equity assets of a close-ended fund before it is listed on the exchange.
+An investor can acquire the equity shares of a close-ended fund before it is listed on the exchange.

 ### 6.4 Referring Agent